AndreGuo/HDRTVDM/README.md

 + Change the style and aesthetic of degraded SDR to better suit your own technical and artistic intention, or involve your expertise in color science *etc.* for more precise control between SDR and HDR.
 + Control the extent of degradation to follow the staticstics of target SDR in your own application scenario (*e.g.* remastering legacy SDR or converting on-the-air SDR).
 You can even add diversity on the extent of degradation to endow your network a generalizability to various extent of degradation.
-+ Add new types of degradation *e.g.* camera noise, compression artifact, motion blur and film grain *etc.* for more specific application scenario.
-Their degradation modles are relatively studied more and you can easily find more references.
++ Add new types of degradation *e.g.* camera noise, compression artifact, motion blur, chromatic aberration and film grain *etc.* for more specific application scenario.
+Their degradation models are relatively studied more and you can easily find more references.

 ### 1.2 Test set